Ro-Chat/Chat/README.md

 <imagelabel color="255, 0, 0"></imagelabel>
 ```

-I will add the other shit later I'm just busy.
+I will add the other shit later I'm lazy rn